-Our Training for Volunteers is scheduled for June 2019 – get in touch and get involved!
+Our Training for Volunteers is now delivered via Zoom – get in touch and get involved!

 YPBS is designed for young people who are experiencing difficulties – these may relate to unusual pressures at home; health or disability issues or some other factor.
 Most of the young people that YPBS matches face a number of difficulties and many have had experiences of relationships which have been inconsistent or unreliable.
 Befriending seeks to offer these young people a different experience – one where they have opportunities for new and positive activities, where they have choices, where they can learn to trust their own judgement and where they can have fun.
 This sounds like a tall order but with weekly visits with a volunteer befriender who holds the young person in positive regard, access to age appropriate activities, support from experienced and informed staff and enough time a relationship can be built which allows the young person to develop confidence, skills and resilience.

 YPBS Volunteers are adults who are interested in supporting a young person, are able to spend time with someone once a week for between 2 and 3 hours, meet with their Support Worker for an hour every 4 visits and are able to commit to a befriending relationship which may be difficult and will certainly require several months to develop.
 On average matches last about 18 months so this should be seen as a long term investment in yourself.
 Come along and talk to us about the time you have to offer.